cloudfour/pleasantest/README.md

 - Element has a size (its [bounding box](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) has a non-zero width and height)
 - Element's opacity is greater than 0.05 (opacity of parent elements are considered)

+#### Target size

+Ensures that the clickable region of an element is large enough to easily be activated by users, even users with reduced fine motor skills or while using a touch input device.

+Element must be at least 44px wide and at least 44px tall to pass the target size check ([configurable](./docs/errors/target-size.md)).

 ## Full Example

 There is a menu example in the [examples folder](./examples/menu/index.test.ts)